marionwalton/media-and-society/definitions.md

 The algorithms of Generative AI systems can also be set up to avoid producing certain kinds of content present in the training data or responding to certain types of prompts, which can be seen as a new form of **content moderation** or **censorship**.

+### Analogue media
+Analogue media are created with signals are transmitted in waves, such as light or sound waves.

 ### Artificial Intelligence or AI

 Artificial intelligence is an academic field with a 60 year history but the term does not have a generally